State of the Union 2020: Watch Pres. Trump's SOTU speech live

 As usual, the presidential guests will reflect issues that Trump wants to highlight.
 The invited guests include military families, immigration officials and the former sheriff from Venezuela who fled to the United States.

 The Democrats were supplying plenty of counter-programming, focusing on health care - the issue key to their takeover of the House last year.
-Pelosi and Senate Majority Leader Chuck Schumer were set to host guests impacted by the medical system.
 Many female Democrats were wearing white as tribute to the suffragettes, while a number in the party were wearing red, white and blue-striped lapel pins to highlight climate change, saying Trump has rolled back environmental safeguards and given free rein to polluters.

 Several Democratic lawmakers, including California Rep. Maxine Waters and New York Rep. Alexandria Ocasio-Cortez, announced in advance of the speech that they would be skipping it, with the high-profile New York freshman tweeting that she would "not use my presence at a state ceremony to normalize Trump's lawless conduct & subversion of the Constitution."